-This representation still accords with contentual axiomatics in which the fundamental relations are viewed as definite in content which can be shown in experience or in intuitive imagination, about which the statements of the theory make assertions.
+This representation still accords with contentual axiomatics in which the fundamental relations are viewed as something that can be shown in experience or in the intuitive imagination and thus definite in content about which the statements of the theory make assertions.

-On the other hand, in formal axiomatics the fundamental relations are not conceived as from the beginning determined in content; rather they receive their determination implicitly [italics added] through the axioms; and in any consideration of an axiomatic theory only what is expressly formulated in the axioms ["is" omitted] about the fundamental relations is used.
+On the other hand, in formal axiomatics the fundamental relations are not conceived from the beginning as determined in content; rather they receive their determination implicitly through the axioms; and in any consideration of an axiomatic theory only what is expressly formulated in the axioms about the fundamental relations is used.

-As a result, if in axiomatic geometry the respective names for relations in intuitive geometry like "lie on" or "between" are used this is only a concession to custom and a means of simplifying the connection of the theory with intuitive facts.
+As a result, if in axiomatic geometry the respective names for relations in intuitive geometry like "lie on" or "between" are used, this is only a concession to custom and a means of simplifying the connection of the theory with intuitive facts.
 In fact, however, in formal axiomatics the fundamental relations play the role of variable predicates.